raulnq/Jal.Router/README.md

 * RegisterEndPoint, This method starts the registration of a endpoint.
 * ForMessage&lt;TMessage&gt;, The TMessage parameter indicates the type of message that could use this endpoint.
 * To&lt;TConnectionStringValueSettingFinder&gt;, This method allows us get the information about the connection string and path where our message will be sent.
-The TConnectionStringValueSettingFinder parameter is the concrete implementations of the "IValueSettingFinder" interface.
+The TConnectionStringValueSettingFinder parameter is a concrete implementations of the "IValueSettingFinder" interface.
 Currently there are two implementations of this inteface: "ConnectionStringValueSettingFinder" (to have access to the connection string section of the config file) and "AppSettingValueSettingFinder" (to have access to the app settings section of the config file).
 * RegisterOrigin, This method will register the name of the app and the unique id to identified it.
 ### Routing the message on the "App B" ("App B")
 To receive the message in the "App B" we need to setup the routing logic in the following class.
 ```
 public class RouterConfigurationSource : AbstractRouterConfigurationSource
 {
 	public RouterConfigurationSource()
 	{
-        RegisterRoute<IMessageHandler<Transfer>>("transfer")
+		RegisterHandler<IMessageHandler<Transfer>>("transferroute")
 		.ToListenPointToPointChannel<ConnectionStringValueSettingFinder>("appbqueue", c => c.Find("AzureWebJobsServiceBus"))
-            .ForMessage<Transfer>().ToBeHandledBy<TransferMessageHandler>(x =>
+		.ForMessage<Transfer>().Using<TransferMessageHandler>(x =>
 		{
 			x.With(((transfer, step, context) => step.Handle(transfer, context)));
-        })
-        .OnExceptionRetryFailedMessageTo<ApplicationException>("retryendpoint")
-        .Using<AppSettingValueSettingFinder>(y => new ExponentialRetryPolicy(6, 5))
-        .OnErrorSendFailedMessageTo("errorendpoint");
+		});
 	}
 }
 ```
 Let's see every method used in the class above.
-* RegisterRoute, allows us to start the creation of a new route handled by the interface specified in the generic parameter.
+* RegisterHandler, allows us to start the creation of a new handler of the type specified in the generic parameter.
+* ToListenPointToPointChannel, Indicates what we are listening.
-* ForMessage, indicates the object type inside the message to be routed.
+* ForMessage, indicates the object type inside the message to be handled.
-* ToBeHandledBy, This method will tell us the concrete class on charge to handle the message and how to handle it (you can add as many ways as you want here).
+* Using, This method will tell us the concrete class on charge to handle the message and how to handle it (you can add as many ways as you want here).
-Coming back to the handler class, apart of the Transfer message, you can have access to the InboundMessageContext class that contains the following properties:
+Coming back to the handler class, apart of the Transfer message, you can have access to the MessageContext class that contains the following properties:
 * Id, Id of the message.
 * Origin.Name, Name of the app that send us the message.
 * Origin.Key, Unique id of the app that send us the message.